Constantine Algeria Travel Guide

 Benefits include fewer crowds and potentially lower prices for flights and accommodations.

-For the most convenient sightseeing weather, target the shoulder seasons of spring (April-May) or autumn (September-October).
+For the most comfortable sightseeing weather, target the shoulder seasons of spring (April-May) or autumn (September-October).

 Visiting during Ramadan alters daily schedules significantly, with businesses frequently opening late.

-Major Eid holidays often mean many businesses, including shops and restaurants, close entirely.
+Major Eid holidays often mean many businesses, including stores and eateries, close entirely.